Azure Cosmos DB pricing GA

-If your throughput needs changed and you increased each database’s provisioned throughput by 10K RU/s each, your overall provisioned capacity would be 140K RU/s (60K RU/s + 80K RU/s).
-Your bill would then change to: 1400 * $- = $-/hour.
+If your throughput needs changed and you increased each database’s provisioned throughput by 10K RU/s, your overall provisioned capacity would be 140K RU/s (60K RU/s + 80K RU/s).
+Your bill would then change to: 1,400 * $- = $-/hour.

-When free tier is enabled on a new Azure Cosmos DB account, you’ll get the first 400 RU/s and 5 GB of storage for free for the lifetime of the account.
-Additionally, when using shared throughput databases, you can create up to 25 containers that share 400 RU/s at the database level (max 5 shared databases per Free Tier account).
-You can have a maximum of one free tier account per Azure subscription and must opt-in when creating the account.
+When enabled on a new Azure Cosmos DB account, free tier gives the first 400 RU/s and 5 GB of storage for free for the lifetime of the account.
+Additionally, when using shared throughput databases, you can create up to 25 containers that share 400 RU/s at the database level (max.
+5 shared databases per free tier account).
+You can have a maximum of one free tier account per Azure subscription and must opt in when creating the account.

 The free tier discount is applied at the account level.
 For example, if in one month, an account had a total of 400 RU/s and three regions, with 5 GB in each region, the account would be billed for 800 RU/s (400 RU/s x 3 regions – 400 RU/s) and 10 GB of storage (5 GB x 3 regions – 5 GB) for each hour in the month.
 If the regions have different rates for RU/s and storage, the discount will reflect the rates of the region the account was created in.